fr1m0o/fr1m0o/README.md

 - 👋 Hi, I’m @fr1m0o
-- 👀 I’m interested in ...
+- 👀 I’m interested in Backend
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me frimoaloy@gmail.com
+-
+-

 <!---
 fr1m0o/fr1m0o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.